Peggy Guggenheim: Plans for a museum

-The collection, after World War II
+Collection, after World War II

-Following World War II – and her 1946 divorce from Max Ernst – she closed The Art of This Century Gallery in 1947, and returned to Europe, deciding to live in Venice, Italy.
-In 1948, she was invited to exhibit her collection in the disused Greek Pavilion of the Venice Biennale and in 1949 established herself in the Palazzo Venier dei Leoni ('unfinished palazzo of the lions') on the Grand Canal.
+Following World War II and her 1946 divorce from Max Ernst, she closed The Art of This Century Gallery in 1947 and returned to Europe, deciding to live in Venice, Italy.
+In 1948, she was invited to exhibit her collection in the disused Greek Pavilion of the Venice Biennale.
+In 1949, she established her collection in the Palazzo Venier dei Leoni ('unfinished palazzo of the lions') on the Grand Canal.

 Her collection became one of the few European collections of modern art to promote a significant number of works by Americans.
+She became acquainted with painter and sculptor Edward Melcarth, a fellow American hailing from Louisville, Kentucky.
+Melcarth, known for his figurative paintings and eroticized depictions of the male body, designed Peggy a pair of hand-sculpted bat sunglasses, rising in ranks amongst Guggenheim’s Tanguy earrings and Calder jewelry as the late collector’s signature accessory.
 In the 1950s she promoted the art of two local painters, Edmondo Bacci and Tancredi Parmeggiani.
-By the early 1960s, Guggenheim had almost stopped collecting art and began to concentrate on presenting what she already owned.
-She loaned out her collection to museums in Europe and in 1969 to the Solomon R. Guggenheim Museum in New York City, which was named after her uncle.
-Eventually, she decided to donate her home and her collection to the Solomon R. Guggenheim Foundation, a gift which was concluded inter vivos in 1976, before her death in 1979.
+By the early 1960s, Guggenheim had almost stopped collecting art and began to concentrate on presenting what she owned.
+She loaned out her collection to museums in Europe and in 1969 to the Solomon R. Guggenheim Museum in Manhattan, which was named after her uncle.
+Eventually, she decided to donate her home and her collection to the Solomon R. Guggenheim Foundation, a gift that was concluded inter vivos in 1976, before her death in 1979.

-The Peggy Guggenheim Collection is one of the most important museums in Italy for European and American art of the first half of the 20th century.
-Pieces in her collection embrace Cubism, Surrealism and abstract expressionism.
+The Peggy Guggenheim Collection is one of the most important museums in Italy for European and American art of the first half of the twentieth century.
+Works in her collection embrace Cubism, Surrealism, and abstract expressionism.

-Guggenheim lived in Venice until her death in Camposampiero near Padua, Italy, after a stroke.
-Her ashes are interred in the garden (later the Nasher Sculpture Garden) of her home, the Palazzo Venier dei Leoni (inside the Peggy Guggenheim Collection), next to her dogs.
+Guggenheim lived in Venice until her death in Camposampiero near Padua, Italy, following a stroke.
+Her ashes are interred next to her dogs in the garden of her home, the Palazzo Venier dei Leoni.
+Later it was renamed as the Nasher Sculpture Garden in the Peggy Guggenheim Collection.

-Private life
+Personal life

-According to both Guggenheim and her biographer Anton Gill, it was believed that while living in Europe, she had "slept with 1,000 men".
-She claimed to have had affairs with numerous artists and writers, and in return many artists and others have claimed affairs with her.
-When asked by conductor Thomas Schippers how many husbands she had, she replied, "You mean my own, or other people's?"
-In her autobiography, Peggy provides the names of some of these lovers, including Yves Tanguy, Roland Penrose and E. L. T. Mesens.
+According to both Guggenheim and her biographer Anton Gill, while she was living in Europe, she "slept with 1,000 men."
+She claimed to have had affairs with numerous artists and writers, and many artists and others have claimed to have had affairs with her.
+When asked by conductor Thomas Schippers how many husbands she had had, she replied, "You mean my own, or other people's?"
+In her autobiography, Peggy provided the names of some of those lovers, including Yves Tanguy, Roland Penrose, and E. L. T. Mesens.